[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 Next, send this.

-Please check the following AWS official page and find out if there are ways to further reduce the Lambda costs from before.
-Also estimate the savings.
+Please check the following AWS official page and find out if there are ways to further reduce the Lambda costs from earlier.
+Also estimate the amount of savings.

 https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html

-Observe how the agent automatically uses Code Interpreter (calculations) and Browser (web browsing) appropriately.
-Which tool to use is not specified by a human—the agent decides on its own.
+Observe how the agent automatically uses Code Interpreter (calculation) and Browser (web browsing) as needed.
+Which tool to use is not specified by humans — the agent judges on its own.

 21